A common bonus feature or Easter Egg

 - EA Sports will tend to include a classic iteration of a sports game; Madden 2002 included Madden '92, FIFA 06 included FIFA International Soccer, and NHL 06 included NHL '94 (due to licensing issues, all the older versions contained modern rosters instead of their original ones).

 - Rayman Legends contains levels from its prequel, Rayman Origins that you unlock by collecting Lucky Tickets.
+Later Ubisoft released complitions of Rayman Origins and Legends which make the levels redundant.

 - Final Fight Streetwise contains the unlockable Final Fight arcade game.
 Unfortunately, they didn't get the sound and controls right.